ClusterM/wg-obfuscator/README.md

 ```sh
 make
 ```
 > **Note:** On Windows, the obfuscator is only available as a command-line application.
-You need to run it from### Android A very simple Android port of the obfuscator is available: https://github.com/ClusterM/wg-obfuscator-android/ - it allows you to obfuscate WireGuard traffic on Android devices, including phones, tablets, and Android TVs.

-### Running Docker Container on Linuxe just type:
+You need to run it from the terminal and manage startup yourself, so it's required to use some additional tools if you want to install it as a system service.

+### macOS
+You can download ready-to-run binaries for both x64 and ARM versions of macOS.

+To build Obfuscator from the source code just type:
 ```sh
 make
 ```